-Originally, MAFFT is a multiple sequence alignment program for unix-like operating systems.
-However, currently it is available for Mac OS X, Linux and Windows.
+Originally, MAFFT is a multiple sequence alignment program for UNIX-like operating systems.
+However, currently, it is available for macOS, Linux, and Windows.
 It is used for both nucleotide and protein sequences.

-MAFFT home page: http://mafft.cbrc.jp/alignment/software
+MAFFT homepage: http://mafft.cbrc.jp/alignment/software